Black Axe (confraternity)

-The Black Axe is an international confraternity with roots in Nigeria.
+The Black Axe is a Nigerian transnational crime organisation and confraternity.
 Originally formed from and inspired by the Neo Black Movement of Africa (NBM), it was established at the University of Benin (Benin City, Edo State) as part of the Pan-African movement in 1977.

-The BBC has since called Black Axe a "mafia-style gang", known to engage in activities such as cybercrime, election fraud, human trafficking, illegal drug trading, intimidation, and violence.
+The BBC has labelled Black Axe a "mafia-style gang" who are known to engage in activities such as cybercrime, election fraud, human trafficking, drug trafficking, intimidation, and violence.
 On 10 July 1999, forty Black Axe members were involved in the Obafemi Awolowo University massacre, in Ifẹ, Osun State, in which five students were killed and eleven were injured.
-In 2024, the Neo-Black Movement of Africa publicly distanced itself from the Black Axe.
+In 2024, the Neo Black Movement of Africa publicly distanced itself from the Black Axe.

 History

-On July 7, 1977, nine students from the University of Benin, led by Nicholas Idemudia started the Neo Black Movement of Africa (NBM), a male brotherhood focused on "intellectual radicalism in pursuit of Pan-African struggles."
-Adopting a logo of a black axe "smashing the shackles of colonialism," the NBM was a response to the Pyrates' reported excesses."
+On July 7, 1977, nine students from the University of Benin, led by Nicholas Idemudia, started the Neo Black Movement of Africa (NBM), a male brotherhood focused on "intellectual radicalism in pursuit of Pan-African struggles."
+Adopting a logo of a black axe "smashing the shackles of colonialism," the NBM was a response to the perceived excesses of the Pyrates, another confraternity group.
 This logo gave the group its common name, the Black Axe.

-NBM became a prominent group at many universities in Nigeria during the 1980s.
-Its leaders then decided to connect with the Neo-black movement of Africa, calling themselves a brotherhood that focused on black realism and determinism.
+The NBM became a prominent group at many universities in Nigeria during the 1980s.
+Its leaders then decided to connect with the Neo Black Movement of Africa, calling themselves a brotherhood that focused on Black realism and determinism.
 The iteration led to the creation of a subgroup, the Black Axe, around 1994.

 Black Axe blended the historical religion of Nigeria with anti-colonial activism, leading some to call it a cult.
 It adopted violence to make its members "strong men".
 It claimed to fight against oppression, saying that its members would only kill for justice and would not kill the innocent.
 As the Black Axe expanded and its violence increased, the 1994 graduating members decided to separate the confraternity from the University of Benin.

-in 2008, Black Axe's membership was estimated to be over one thousand "educated males."
-In 2024, NBM of Africa publicly disassociated itself from the Black Axe confraternity and expelled nearly fifty connected members, including four former NBM national presidents.
+In 2008, Black Axe's membership was estimated at over 1,000 "educated males."
+In 2024, NBM of Africa publicly dissociated itself from the Black Axe confraternity and expelled nearly fifty connected members, including four former NBM national presidents.
 However, various publications refer to NBM and Black Axe as synonymous, including the Immigration and Refugee Board of Canada.
-In April 2024, reporter Biaca Bridger wrote, "Due to the secretive nature of the group it is difficult to ascertain the alleged links between the Neo-Black Movement and Black Axe.
+In April 2024, reporter Biaca Bridger wrote, "Due to the secretive nature of the group it is difficult to ascertain the alleged links between the Neo Black Movement and Black Axe.
 However, throughout Nigeria, the two groups are synonymous, with their members taking part in organized crime, human trafficking and money laundering."